Wald14/password_generator/README.md

 # Password Generator

 ## Webpage Description
 This is a password generator.
-When the user clicks on the "Generate Password" button, they are presented with a series of prompts for password criteria withc include:
+When the user clicks on the "Generate Password" button, they are presented with a series of prompts for password criteria which include:
 - Picking a password length of at least 8 and no more than 128 characters
 - Include lowercase characters?
 - Include uppercase characters?